-This is the first feast (Nissan) in the year.
+The Feast of Unleavened Bread is the first feast (Nissan) in the year.
 The festival in itself covers seven days with the first and the last days being high Sabbaths in which no work is done.
-It started with the Passover memorial.
-Both feasts were considered as one and the names are often used interchangeably.
+It starts with the Passover memorial.
+The Feast of Unleavened Bread and the Passover were considered as one and the names are often used interchangeably.
 But in purpose they were slightly different.
-The Passover commemorated the deliverance of the Israelites from Egyptian bondage and slavery (Ex.
-12:13) while the unleavened bread was a memorial of the haste in which the Israelites left Egypt.
+The Passover commemorated the deliverance of the Israelites from Egyptian bondage and slavery (Exodus 12:13) while the feast of unleavened bread was a memorial of the haste in which the Israelites left Egypt.

 “These are the feasts of Yahweh, holy convocations which you shall proclaim at their appointed times.
 On the fourteenth day of the first month at twilight is Yahweh’s Passover.
 And on the fifteenth day of the same month is the Feast of Unleavened Bread to Yahweh.
 On the first day you shall have a holy convocation, you shall do no customary work on it.
 But you shall offer an offering made by fire to Yahweh for seven days.
 The seventh day shall be a holy convocation” (Leviticus 23: 4-8 also Exodus 13: 4-10; Numbers 28:16-25; Deuteronomy 16: 2-4, 8).